appcoreopc/berty/README.md

 Only uses a single sample

 Use fake answers and maybe also change the index.
+See predicton

+Next, try changing to it to use correct  answer.
-See predicton Use correct answer and then correct question, see prediction.
+See prediction.

 Does this has more to do with question understanding?

-Use the same prediction for training purposes
+We can also include the Use the same prediction data for training purposes